ukhsa-collaboration/snapperdb/README.md

 SnapperDB is a python application that sits upon one or more postgres databases to manage reference based SNP typing of bacterial isolates.

-SnapperDB can take a pair of FASTQ sequencing reads and execute a user-defined variant calling pipeline storing the result variant calls and absent positions for each isolate.
+SnapperDB can take a pair of Illumina FASTQ sequencing reads and execute a user-defined variant calling pipeline storing the result variant calls and absent positions for each isolate.

 As the database is populated a pair-wise distance matrix of SNP distances is calculated that can be used to generate a isolate level hierichical clustering nomenclature - the SNP Address.